Social Prescribing Scheme

 GP Referrals

-We have been successful in obtaining funding from the Scottish Government and the Health and Social Care Alliance in Scotland to run the first chronic pain-specific social prescribing scheme in Scotland.
-We are working with the quality improvement and assurance team (QIAT) at NHS Grampian to run a service evaluation allowing them to objectively assess how impactful social prescribing is in chronic pain patients.
+We obtained funding in 2023 from the Scottish Government and the Health and Social Care Alliance in Scotland to run the first chronic pain-specific social prescribing scheme in Scotland.
+We worked with the quality improvement and assurance team (QIAT) at NHS Grampian to run a service evaluation allowing them to objectively assess how impactful social prescribing was in chronic pain patients.

-This self management scheme has been created to give you the freedom to try non-pharmaceutical methods of managing your chronic pain without any charges and for us to measure how chronic pain interferes with and affects your quality of life.
+This self management scheme gave participants the freedom to try non-pharmaceutical methods of managing their chronic pain without any charges and for us to measure how chronic pain interferes with and affects their quality of life.
+The scheme gave access to art therapy, guided exercise classes, hydrotherapy sessions, allotment access, walking groups, guided meditations and other social events free-of-charge.